 Acceptable collateral The sub-funds will accept only cash collateral denominated in their respective base currencies.
-The sub-funds have no haircut policy, meaning that a sub-fund does not discount the value of collateral it holds (which would limit the risk of a decline in collateral value or liquidity).
+In the context of efficient portfolio management and investment in OTC derivatives, the sub- funds do not discount the value of the cash collateral it holds (which would limit the risk of a decline in collateral value or liquidity).